 for the sauce

 - Toast and grind the coriander seeds, then set aside.

-- Put the ghee in a small frying pan over high heat.
-When very hot, put in the cassia, cardamom pods, cloves and cumin seeds.
+- Put the ghee in a small frying pan over medium heat.
+When hot, put in the cassia, cardamom pods, cloves and cumin seeds.
 When they start to sizzle, take off the heat and allow to cool.

 - Once cooled, remove and reserve the bay leaves from the pan.
 Transfer the remaining spice mix to a blender and add the ground coriander seeds and salt.
 Add a little water and blend to a paste of the same consistency as mustard.

 - Place chicken in a mixing bowl, cover with the paste from the blender and mix well, ensuring that the chicken is evenly coated.
 Add the reserved bay leaves.
 Cover, refrigerate and marinate overnight.

 - Warm the milk, then add the saffron threads.
 Stir and set aside to infuse.

 - Heat the ghee in a wide frying pan over a medium heat and when hot, add the asafoetida and ginger powder.
 Stir and fry for 30 seconds.